CMSgov/CMCS-DSG-DSS-Certification-Staging/Intake Form/readme.md

 ### State-Specific Outcomes
 State-specific outcomes reflect the unique goals and characteristics of a state’s Medicaid program and focus on improvements to the program not specifically addressed by the CMS-required outcomes.
 These outcomes should target specific business or policy problems that should be resolved with the implementation of the new system or module, and enable the state to demonstrate direct Medicaid program benefits.
 The metrics related to these outcomes should show how the states will measure their success.
 States should work with their CMS MES State Officer to finalize outcomes and metrics that address the proposed functionality.

-### Numbering Conventions for State-specific Outcomes
+### Numbering Conventions for State-Specific Outcomes
 States will create a unique reference number for their state-specific outcomes in the Intake Form.
 If the outcome is a state-specific outcome and not a CMS-required outcome, use the acronym "ST", followed by the appropriate module abbreviation and the appropriate numerical code.
 For example, if State “A” provides a state-specific measure for its LTSS module, the first outcome reference number would be STLTSS01.
 Note that these reference numbers must match the Outcome Reference # column in the [Operational Reporting Workbook](../Operational%20Report%20Workbook.xlsx).

 The CMS MES State Officer is a valuable resource if states have questions or need additional clarification.
 Many states employ the best practice of requesting early input that may limit the amount of rework for the state and produce a more efficient review.